rohandhruva/apollo-kotlin-normalized-cache/Writerside/topics/compiler-plugin.md

 }
 </code-block>

-This plugin generates some code to support the Normalized Cache features, such as declarative cache IDs, pagination and expiration.
+This plugin generates code to support the Normalized Cache features, such as declarative cache IDs, pagination and expiration.

 ## Declarative cache IDs (`@typePolicy`)